Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Results

 Table~\ref{tab:method_comparison} compares the performance of the various methods optimized to minimize the MDA in a 24 hour counting experiment.
 The true and false positive rates (TPR and FPR) are presented at the optimum working point, as well as the corresponding number of false positives (FP) for the incident background rate of 240 events per hour based on the experimental exposures.
 The resulting minimum detectable signal yield (MDS) and activity (MDA) are reported, based on Eqs.~\ref{eq:mds} and ~\ref{eq:mda}.

 In Fig.~\ref{fig:training_mda}, we study the impact on training statistics on the classifier performance.
-Each classifier is trained with subsets of the simulated data, ranging from only 100~training images to the full 2~million training images.
+Each classifier is trained with subsets of the simulated data, ranging from only 100~training images to the full 2~million training images of both background and tritium.
+The autoencoder, following its unsupervised approach, is trained only on tritium samples with the same range of training set sizes.
 In all cases, the evaluation uses the full validation dataset.
 Error bars show the standard deviation on the achieved MDA between 4~trainings with randomized subsets of the training data.
 All classifiers get better with more training data but we can observe how the deep models (CNN, autoencoder, and PFN) are able to utilize the information in high numbers of training examples, whereas the non-deep models (classical and BDT) plateau after around 10,000~training examples.
-The PFN lags behind the CNN but reach the same $\sim$11\,mBq/µl MDA on the full dataset.
+The PFN lags behind the CNN but reach the same $\sim$2\,mBq/µl MDA on the full dataset.
 The lag could be due to the PFN having more trainable parameters than the CNN.
 An interesting observation is that the BDT performs the best up until about 5,000~training examples, after which the CNN has learned to classify background and tritium well enough to achieve the lowest MDA.
-The parameter sizes reported in Table~\ref{tab:method_comparison} represent configurations found to perform well, though an exhaustive optimization of model sizes was not undertaken.
-Training times are provided for reference and were run on a single RTX 4090 GPU until the performance on the validation dataset plateaued.
+The autoencoder plateaus at a higher MDA, reflecting its single-class training limitation.
+The parameter sizes reported in Table~\ref{tab:method_comparison} represent the configurations that resulted in the lowest MDA through the hyperparameter sweeps.
+Training times are provided for reference and were run on a single RTX 4090 GPU with the number of epochs determined through the hyperparameter sweeps.
+Based on this analysis, we conclude training samples should contain at least 10,000 events from each category, and ideally 100,000, to provide an adequate number of examples for the deep learning methods.
+In simulation, tritium and background samples of this size are easily generated.
+Large experimental tritium samples are also easily generated with high activity tritium sources.
+On the other hand, collection of large experimental background samples is less convenient, but still feasible.
+At the observed background rate of roughly 200 low energy tritium candidates per hour, 10,000 events are obtained in roughly 50 hours of background exposure.
+Future work in a high background environment with additional gamma sources is anticipated, to accelerate collection of even larger samples.